Kartaverse/Kartaverse-for-Houdini/docs/3dgrut/3dgrut.md

 	conda activate Kartaverse
 	cd $HOME/3dgrut/
 	python train.py --config-name apps/colmap_3dgut.yaml path=data/bonsai out_dir=runs experiment_name=bonsai_3dgut dataset.downsample_factor=2

+Decoding the above shell commands:

+The "--config-name" entry allows you to specify a YAML file that is found in the folder "$HOME/3dgrut/config/apps/".
+There are 3dgrt and 3dgut presets that are optimized for colmap, nerf_synthetic, and scannetpp datasets.

+The "path=" entry defines the relative path to the source folder where the image data and camera pose information is loaded from.

+The "out_dir=" entry is the relative path to the folder where the model output is saved.
+Inside this folder is a sub-directory that is defined by the "experiment_name=" entry.

+If you run low on GPU VRAM the CLI flag "dataset.downsample_factor=2" should be able to help you tune the memory usage.

 The trained output is saved to the folder: